waynegraham/registry.clir.org/_projects/2009-perkins-school-for-the-blind-archives-project.md

 ---
 layout: project
-title: "Perkins School for the Blind Archives Project"
+title: Perkins School for the Blind Archives Project
 ---